- Georgetown University Law Center, LL.M. in taxation, 2010, with distinction; J.D., 2008

 - District of Columbia

-Kelly is a partner in the Vorys Washington, D.C. office and a member of the finance, energy and real estate group.
-Her practice is focused on real estate and tax matters.
+Kelly is a partner and a member of the finance, energy and real estate group.
+Her practice is focused on a broad range of real estate, tax and transactional matters.

-Kelly represents clients from all perspectives of the acquisition, financing, ownership, development and sale of office buildings, apartment projects, mixed-use and other commercial properties.
-In particular, she has experience representing both institutional and developer clients in connection with structuring and negotiating real estate joint ventures with an emphasis on the tax planning aspects of such transactions.
+Kelly represents clients from all perspectives in transactions involving the acquisition, financing, ownership, development and sale of apartment projects, mixed-use projects, office buildings and other commercial properties.
+In particular, she has experience representing both institutional and developer clients in connection with structuring and negotiating real estate joint ventures, with an emphasis on the tax planning aspects of such transactions.

-In addition, Kelly has extensive experience advising developers, syndicators and investors on low-income housing, historic, new market and energy tax credits matters, including legislative and regulatory developments, originations, secondary market acquisitions and dispositions, end of compliance period planning and workouts.
+In addition, Kelly has extensive experience advising developers, syndicators and investors in connection with low-income housing, historic and new market tax credit matters, including structuring the financing and tax aspects of transactions, negotiating partnership agreements, legislative and regulatory developments, originations, secondary market acquisitions and dispositions, end of compliance period planning and workouts.

 Kelly received her LL.M. with distinction in taxation and her J.D. from Georgetown University Law Center.
 She received her B.A. cum laude from Tulane University.